rayrajbir/Lok_Sabha_analysis/README.md

 1. **Data Collection & Preprocessing**: Gathering data from various sources and cleaning it.
 2. **Exploratory Data Analysis (EDA)**: Analyzing the data to find patterns and insights.
-3. **Feature Engineering**: Creating features for the machine learning models.
+3. **Feature Engineering**: Creating features for the machine learning model.
-4. **Model Selection & Training**: Building and training models to predict election outcomes.
+4. **Model Selection & Training**: Building and training the Random Forest model to predict election outcomes.
 5. **Evaluation**: Assessing model performance using appropriate metrics.

 ## Data Analysis